Monday, November 23, 2015

 Like Bill Harrison the year before, Derr did not require a pit stop in winning the long-endurance contest.
 His time for the 100-miler was 1 hour, 47 minutes, and 34 seconds.
 The fast condition of the track also enabled Derr and Buchanan to establish one-lap track record of 30.10 seconds in the time trials.
 A crowd of 7,500 watched the afternoon events.

-In 1956 and 1957, there wasn’t a more dominant driver in the IMCA stock car ranks than Johnny Beauchamp of Harlan, Iowa.
-Beauchamp would score an amazing 38 feature wins in ’56 and follow up with 32 main event wins in ’57, winning IMCA national titles both years.
+In 1957, there wasn’t a more dominant driver in the IMCA stock car ranks than Johnny Beauchamp of Harlan, Iowa.
+Beauchamp would score an amazing 32 main event wins that year, winning the IMCA national stock car title.

-Naturally, the ’56 and ’57 Corn Belt races at the All-Iowa Fair would be a notch on Beauchamp’s championship belt.
+Naturally, the ’57 Corn Belt races at the All-Iowa Fair would be a notch on Beauchamp’s championship belt.
+And he would do it in convincing fashion...

 “The Harlan Flash” won all three races he entered, with a blazing 1 hour, 33 minutes, and 53 second performance in the 100-mile tour topping his list of accomplishments.
 He trimmed almost 5 minutes off the record he had set at the Minnesota State Fair in St. Paul in September of 1956.
 Earlier in the afternoon, Beauchamp set a new 8-lap, 4-mile mark of 3 minutes and 45 seconds in the trophy dash.